Would you like to contest a ticket issued by the city? Here’s how.

 How to contest

 To contest an alleged infraction:

-1. Detach the answer form attached to the statement of offence and complete all the fields in the section marked “Plead Not Guilty.”
+1. Detach the answer form attached to the statement of offence and complete all the fields in the section marked “Plea.”

 - Check not guilty and sign.

 - If the defendant is a legal entity, the form must be signed by one of its administrators or other directors and the person’s title must be indicated.

 - Write your first and last names legibly, in capital letters.